erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 So recalling the nature of the torque work space of a CMG array we can see that the CMGs will try to provide the desired torque until they reach the edge of the workspace i.e. saturate.
 As the pendulum begins to swing back the direction of the target torque reverses and the CMG array has its entire workspace in front of itself and can provide torque again.
 This is part of the behavior that we will look into in the following section.

-\todo{update torque plot to include sum and gradient}
-\todo{discuss Nms and Nm/s in context of dampening}

 The code used for the above simulations can be found in the appendix in @Sec:2d-dp-wcontroller.